-On appeal, the Petitioner asserts that by satisfying three of the six criteria that are required to demonstrate exceptional ability, he met the preponderance of the evidence standard and thus qualifies for the underlying EB-2 classification.
+The Petitioner further asserts that by satisfying five of the six criteria that are required to demonstrate exceptional ability, he met the preponderance of the evidence standard and thus qualifies for the underlying EB-2 classification.
 It appears, however, that the Petitioner focuses entirely on his ability to meet at least three of six criteria listed at 8 C.F.R. § 204.5(k)(3)(ii) as the basis for claiming that he is an individual of exceptional ability.
 We disagree.
 As noted above, and as previously stated both in the Director's request for evidence and in the denial, meeting the minimum requirements by providing at least three types of initial evidence is not sufficient to establish that the Petitioner is an individual of exceptional ability, but instead is only the first step.
 See generally 6 USCIS Policy Manual, supra, at F.5(B)(2).
 Here, the second step of the process is based on a comprehensive qualitative analysis of the evidence.
-The Director concluded in a final merits determination that the Petitioner did not establish by a preponderance of the evidence that he has achieved a degree of expertise that is significantly above that ordinarily encountered in the sciences, arts, or business.
-Although the Petitioner reemphasizes his career successes, skills, and professional See id. relationships on appeal, he does not address the Director's final merits determination analysis and instead continues to focus exclusively on the fact that the minimum evidentiary requirements were satisfied.
+In a final merits determination, the Director acknowledged the Petitioner's experience, including his acquisition of certifications in financial mathematics and factoring that prepared him to work in an executive capacity in the transportation industry, but concluded that the Petitioner did not establish by a preponderance of the evidence that he has achieved a degree of expertise that is significantly above that ordinarily encountered in the sciences, arts, or business.
+See id.
+Although the Petitioner reemphasizes his career successes, skills, and professional relationships on appeal, he does not address the Director's final merits determination analysis and instead continues to focus exclusively on the fact that the minimum evidentiary requirements were satisfied.

-2 See also Poursina v.
+1 See also Poursina v.
 USCIS, 936 F.3d 868 (9th Cir.
 2019) (finding USCIS' decision to grant or deny a national interest waiver to be discretionary in nature).